WSU-kduncan/cicdf25-jrw585jxc/Project 4/README-CI.md

 Built Workflow
 [secret_workflow.yml](../.github/workflows/secret_workflow.yml)

-*Note: if used in another repository, location of Dockerfile needs to be update in .yml to work with github actions*
+*Note: if used in another repository, location of Dockerfile needs to be updated in .yml to work with github actions*

 1. Logs in using github secrets